mcuma/chpc_singularity/README.md

 The container definition file describes the bootstrap process, described [here](http://singularity.lbl.gov/bootstrap-image).

 To create a new container, the easiest is to get one of the definition files and modify accordingly.
+Singularity has some examples [here](https://github.com/singularityware/singularity/tree/master/exampleshttps://github.com/singularityware/singularity/tree/master/examples), or start from the examples on this git page.

-Effort should be made to make the container building non-interactive, so they can be easily rebuilt.
+Effort should be made to make the container building non-interactive, so they can be automatically rebuilt.

 The strategy that I found works reasonably well is to bootstrap the base OS image and then manually execute commands to build the particular package, while writing them down in a shell script.
 Then take the commands from this shell script and put them as a scriptlet to the `%post` section of the def file.

 To launch a shell in the new image, `sudo singularity shell -w -s /bin/bash myimage.img`, `-w` makes the image writeable, `-s` makes shell bash (easier to use than default sh). `wget` install files into the image, or download them to a local directory, and add `-B `pwd`:/mnt` to the `singularity shell` command to mount the local directory under `/mnt` in the container.

 Once the application in the container is installed, and the scriptlet in the def file to do this installation is written, build the container again.
 If there's a error, fix it and iterate over, until the container builds with no error.

+If install files need to be brought in from the host OS, use the `%setup` section, which runs on the host.
+To put files in the container, use `${SINGULARITY_ROOTFS}`.
+E.g. to put files to container's `/usr/local`, put it to `${SINGULARITY_ROOTFS}/usr/local`.
+Example of this is [our tensorflow def file](https://github.com/mcuma/chpc_singularity/blob/master/tensorflow/ubuntu16-tensorflow-1.0.1-gpu.def)

 ### A few tips
 - make sure to create mount points for CHPC file servers: